Learning & Practicing Wilderness Skills while Learning How to Peer Mentor

 Mentoring is much more than simply teaching knowledge or skills.
 As peer mentors, preteens and teens will lead younger participants to conclusions through the art of questioning.
 They spark passion, develop the need and/or desire to know, ask leading questions and then offer resources to gain answers and understanding.

-Prior to the Camp week, Frank requests that LITs prepare a Letter of Intention; in this letter, LITs are asked to explain the following:
+Prior to the LIT Program, Frank requests that LITs prepare a Letter of Intention; in this letter, LITs are asked to explain the following:

-- why they want to be at this particular camp
+- why they want to be at this particular Program

 - how they planning on contributing to others' learning